Over and over, before we even set foot on this trip, I wondered, “Should I even go to Bali?” Bali’s just not me.

 What were we thinking when we booked?
 Well the thing is, unlike the rest of the trips we’ve taken, we didn’t decide and book things all at once.

 It started with a plane ticket to Hawaii.
 Then it was a ticket to New Zealand then a plane from New Zealand to Bali.
 Next thing you know we’ve got a 3-month trip planned.
 All of our flights cost a mere $200 from place to place.
-And since we were trying to travel cheap, we found a house on the beach of a famous left-hand break, Medewi for only $750 for an entire month and booked it without a second thought, which would become another problem in itself.
+In our pursuit of budget travel, we snagged a beach house at Medewi, a renowned surf spot, for just $750 a month.
+However, this impulsive booking would pose its own challenge.

 We had no idea it would be so expensive to get back home from Bali.
 The cheapest price we could find from Bali to LA was $500 each.
 For about 3 months we worked our asses off at home to try to be able to afford tickets to get home and all the while we seriously contemplated losing the money and ditching Bali.